dekoza/mtgpl/ELD.rst

 :mtgtip:`Drown in the Loch<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/b/8bf5df5b-164d-4ec2-a5e6-bbaea152e271.jpg?1572490739|https://scryfall.com/card/eld/188/drown-in-the-loch?utm_source=api>`
    Choose one —

-   • Counter target spell with converted mana cost less than or equal to the number of cards in its controller's graveyard.
+   • Counter target spell with mana value less than or equal to the number of cards in its controller's graveyard.

-   • Destroy target creature with converted mana cost less than or equal to the number of cards in its controller's graveyard.
+   • Destroy target creature with mana value less than or equal to the number of cards in its controller's graveyard.

 :mtgtip:`Escape to the Wilds<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/e/3e26c10b-179f-4a6e-bc8d-3ec1d6783fb9.jpg?1602499769|https://scryfall.com/card/eld/189/escape-to-the-wilds?utm_source=api>`